Learn2Serve Illinois Online BASSET Certification

 The Illinois Food Handler’s Permit is a certificate that can be obtained upon completion of a food safety course.
 This allows the person to work as a food handler in Illinois.
 The requirements vary, depending on how many people are supervised and what kind of business you’re working at.
 For those who work in an establishment where only one other person is supervised, a food handler’s permit is not required.
 However, those who work in establishments with more than one other person must have a food handler’s permit.

-Mandatory BASSET certification for all Illinois counties
+Mandatory online BASSET certification for all Illinois counties

 Cook County was the first one in Illinois making it mandatory to obtain the BASSET certification.
 From July 1st, 2015, it was made mandatory for every bouncer and alcohol server to have the BASSET certification along with their identity cards in order to work in Cook County.
 This also applied to the city of Chicago.
 From 1st July, all new hires must have their certification within 120 days if they want to work as servers or sellers.